Books by Debi Bower available on Amazon - shop now

 Artpark

-$10 vehicle entry fee collected 04/30 – 09/30.
-Please note, both the Empire Pass and Golden Park Pass are not accepted at this location.
+$10 vehicle entry fee collected 04/30 – 09/30, performance fees are separate.
+Please note that the Empire Pass and Golden Park Pass are not accepted at this location.

 Beaver Island

-$7 vehicle entry fee collected when beach is open:
+$7 vehicle entry fee collected when the beach is open:

 Buckhorn Island

-The vast marshlands and meadows of Buckhorn Island border the Niagara River.
-Explore the nature trails or spend the day fishing or cross-country skiing depending on the season.
+Buckhorn Island’s vast marshlands and meadows border the Niagara River.
+Depending on the season, you can explore the nature trails or spend the day fishing, cross-country skiing, or doing other outdoor activities.

 Buffalo Harbor

 Buffalo Harbor State Park offers beautiful views of Lake Erie.
-The park is home to a 1,000 slip marina, a restaurant, boat launches, personal watercraft launches, fish cleaning station, restrooms, and a beach for strolling and sunbathing.
+The park has a 1,000-slip marina, a restaurant, boat and personal watercraft launches, a fish-cleaning station, restrooms, and a beach for strolling and sunbathing.

 De Veaux Woods

-De Veaux Woods State Park has two ball diamonds, a playground, nature trails through a meadow and Old Growth Woods, and a path that leads across the Robert Moses Parkway to Whirlpool State Park with access to the Niagara gorge trail system.
+De Veaux Woods State Park has two ball diamonds, a playground, nature trails through a meadow and Old Growth Woods, and a path that leads across the Robert Moses Parkway to Whirlpool at Niagara Falls State Park, which has access to the Niagara Gorge trail system.

 Evangola